 When the fruit is large and firm it is ready to pick.
 Or wait for the fruit to ripen further turning red, yellow, brown, or purple.
 The sweetness and vitamin C content go up dramatically as the fruit changes colour.
 If you pick green, the total numbers of peppers harvested will increase.
 Fruit that sets after late August will not usually develop or ripen.
 Pull out the entire bush just before the first frost and hang it upside down in a warm, dry place to ripen hot peppers.

 In optimal conditions at least 65% of seeds will germinate.
 Usual seed life: 2 years.

 Diseases & Pests

-To prevent rot and wilt, plant in well-drained soils and follow a 4-year rotation.
+To prevent rot and wilt, plant in well-drained soils and follow a strict 4-year crop rotation.

 If cutworms are a problem, use paper collars at the plant base.
 Tobacco mosaic virus (TMV): young growth is malformed and leaves are mottled with yellow.
-To prevent it: wash hands after handling tobacco, before touching peppers.
+To prevent it: wash hands after handling tobacco (including Nicotiana), before touching peppers.
 Control aphids, which spread the disease.